-It’s been a quiet week in Harvard, or so it seems.
-After a festive holiday season—and just as winter has settled in—the town seems to be waking from a postprandial nap.
-The Press returned from its annual holiday hiatus to a mostly empty inbox and a dearth of breaking news.
-But we doubt that state of affairs will last long.
+It’s been a busy news week in Harvard.
+After a festive holiday season the town seems to be waking from a postprandial nap.
+The Press returned from its annual holiday hiatus to a full inbox and a glut of breaking news.

 As we look ahead to the next six months, our work is clear.
-Budget season is just getting underway, and town departments and boards began lining up this week to present their fiscal 2020 spending and capital requests to the Select Board and Finance Committee.
+Budget season is just getting underway, and town departments and boards began lining up this week to present their fiscal 2020 spending and capital requests to the Finance Committee.
 Needs and wants are sure to exceed the dollars available from taxpayers, and some hard decisions lie ahead.
-Complicating the spending picture, the town will soon begin construction of a new school, the most expensive in its history, and we’ll be here to help readers follow the ups and downs of its planning and construction.
-This spring, Harvard, along with Shirley and Ayer, will be asked to approve a zoning change that would allow the redevelopment of Vicksburg Square at Devens for multifamily housing, and, pending state approval, Harvard may soon host a marijuana oil manufacturing business, one of the first in the state.
+Construction continues on the new elementary school, and new town center sidewalks and parking will bring change to our Common.
+And breaking news events, such as last week’s environmental protest on Depot Road, are never more than a tweet away.